 We consulted on our plans in autumn 2017.
-The consultation report is now available on the Cycle Superhighway 9 consultation page.
+An updated consultation report and our response to the issues raised during is now available on the Cycle Superhighway 9 consultation page.

 The new superhighway would provide a clearer and safer route for cyclists in west London, largely separating them from other vehicles.